René Boutegourd: African Colonial Campaigns

 He then served in Dahomey during the First Franco-Dahomean War as a member of the French chief of staff.
 At the end of the 19th century, the great European powers participated in the Scramble for Africa.
-The armies meet the resistance of the indigenous populations with the French colonial infantry engaging in these confrotations.
+The armies met the resistance of the indigenous populations, with the French colonial infantry engaging in these confrontations.
 From 1890 to 1891 he was sent and transferred to Algeria with the 3rd Marine Infantry Regiment.

 By 1891, he was at the headquarters of the colonial forces at Senegal and in 1892, he was promoted to Chef de Bataillon.
 In 1900, he was promoted lieutenant-colonel to the 1st Algerian Tirailleurs Regiment.
 In 1904, he was promoted to colonel in the 1st Foreign Regiment in Casablanca.
-By March 20, 1914, he was promoted general inspector of the 1st Military Region.
+By 20 March 1914 he was promoted to general inspector of the 1st Military Region.

 World War I

-After the outbreak of World War I, on August 2, 1914, Boutegourd was given command of the 51st Infantry Division.
-On September 7, 1914, seven soldiers of the 327th Infantry Regiment were condemned for having abandoned their post.
+After the outbreak of World War I, on 2 August 1914, Boutegourd was given command of the 51st Infantry Division.
+On 7 September 1914, seven soldiers of the 327th Infantry Regiment were condemned for having abandoned their post.
 By the order of Brigadier General René Boutegourd, without carrying out a real investigation, the following were ordered to be executed: Barbieux, Clément (deceased on September 9 "from his wounds"), Caffiaux, Désiré Hubert (rehabilitated twelve years later and listed on the war memorial of the town of Trith-Saint-Léger, Nord), Delsarte, Dufour and Waterlot.
-The latter emerged unscathed from the shooting and died on the forehead onJune 10, 1915.
-The so-called “327th arrondissement ” case was the subject of a major rehabilitation campaign by the League for Human Rights, but it was unsuccessful.
+The latter emerged unscathed from the shooting and died on the forehead on 10 June 1915.
+The so-called "327th arrondissement" case was the subject of a major rehabilitation campaign by the League for Human Rights, but it was unsuccessful.

 In 1919, he was assigned to the 9th Military Region at Tours.
-He died on April 3, 1932, at Brest.
+He died on 3 April 1932 in Brest.